itsvitoracacio/va_blog_test/navbar-pages/services.md

 As soon as I have a robust portfolio for this service, I'll begin marketing it and will need to raise the price.

-I'm expecting this to sell fast and I can only keep it going until my schedule is full.
-You do not want to miss out.
+As for this current offer, I can only keep it going until my schedule is full.
+And I think you do not want to miss out.

 ### Here's what you need to do